tsy77/nan-example-async/README.md

 # nan-example-async
-An example of an async C++ Node addon
+An example of async Node C++ addon using nan.

+Asynchronous using event loop and queue worker in libuv.

+Lighted example.